wanglun1996/secure-robust-federated-learning/README.md

 python src/sim_copy.py --current_round=X --attack='noattack' --dataset='MNIST'
 python src/gan.py --next_round=X+1 --gan_lr=1e-5
 ```

 Note that `X` starts from `0`, and you may try different hyper-parameters like learning rate in `gan.py` if you use datasets other than `MNIST` or attacks other than `trimmedmean` and `noattack`.

+### Acknowledgement

+The code of evaluation on DBA attacks largely reuse [the original implementation](https://github.com/AI-secure/DBA) from the authors of DBA.